Landau Singularities of the 7-Point Ziggurat I: Warm-up

 where the $\alpha_J$'s are Feynman parameters and the $c_A$ stand for $4L$ independent variables in terms of which we choose to parameterize the $L$ loop momenta.
 For the sake of definiteness we can choose for example

+where we use the $GL(2)$-invariance of the description of each line $\mathcal{L}_i$ to bring it to the above gauge-fixed form.
 We always exclude trivial solutions to~(\ref{eq:kirch}) having all $\alpha_J = 0$.
 The singularities encoded in the Landau equations~(\ref{eq:onshell}) and~(\ref{eq:kirch}) are sometimes called \emph{first-type} singularities, in contrast to \emph{second-type} singularities which arise from pinch singularities at infinite loop momentum~\cite{ELOP,Fairlie:1962-1,Fairlie:1962-2}.
 The latter commonly arise from triangle subdiagrams; see for example the discussion in Sec.~V of~\cite{Dennen:2015bet}.
 Henceforth whenever we talk about Landau singularities, we only mean first-type singularities.

+The explicit evaluation of Feynman integrals that are UV and/or IR divergent requires a regularization procedure.
+All of the integrals we consider are UV finite, and our methods are suitable for treating IR divergences via dimensional regularization.
+Singularities appearing in terms that are divergent, finite, or vanishing as the dimensional regulator is taken to zero are all detected by solving the Landau equations.

 To find the Landau singularities of any given graph it is necessary to analyze the Landau equations for the full graph itself as well as for any subgraph that can be obtained by contracting any subset of its propagators.
 Because this is tantamount to setting various $\alpha$'s to zero, the on-shell conditions~(\ref{eq:onshell}) are traditionally written as $\alpha_J f_J = 0$ to emphasize that one can consider the two cases $\alpha_J = 0$ or $f_J = 0$ separately.
 However for massless diagrams, it is common (as we will see below) to have solutions with both $\alpha_J = 0$ and $f_J = 0$ for one or more $J$'s.
 For bookkeeping purposes we find it more convenient to demand that all propagators of a given graph must be put on-shell, and then remember to analyze all possible subgraphs separately.
-Note that (other than excluding trivial solutions) we are never interested in the values of the $\alpha$'s (or $c$'s), only in the binary question: what constraints must the external $Z_i$ satisfy in order for nontrivial solutions of the Landau equations to exist?
-This is the locus of (potential) singularities for any Feynman integral involving the propagators indicated in the graph under consideration.
-(Specific choices of numerator factors in a Feynman integral may conspire to cancel some of the potential singularities; the Landau equations are manifestly blind to numerators and only care about the propagator structure, which is encoded in the graph topology.)
+The recent papers~\cite{Fevola:2023fzn, Fevola:2023kaw} have highlighted that certain solutions to Landau equations can be missed if one does not allow for the possibility that the various Feynman parameters may approach zero at different rates.
+It would be very interesting to investigate this possibility in the context of our applications; until that is done, our results can only be interpreted as yielding a subset of potential kinematic singularities.